Chill-project/Documentation/source/bundles/custom-fields.rst

 Custom fields bundle
 ====================

-This bundle provide the ability to add custom fields to existing entities.
+This bundle provides the ability to add custom fields to existing entities.

 Those custom fields contains extra data and will be stored in the DB, along with other data's entities.
 It may be string, text, date, ... or a link to an existing or to-be-created other entities.